ChrisPortman/Grapture/README.md

 TODO
 ====

- - Create a config file to store environment setup config -> Various paths (eg path to RRD root)
- - Sanity check paths where ever they are used to ensure that the inclusion/exclusion of a trailing '/' is handled.
  - Find a better way of managing '/' is device names eg /home, GigabitEthernet0/0.
 Atm, Im just subbing the / for _ before putting it in a URL and then subbing it back server side.
 It will just be a